 Our family took a winter-break cruise on Norwegian Cruise Lines’ Getaway because the ports of call on its Western Caribbean cruise really intrigued us.
-I was particularly looking forward to a day in Belize, which I’ve been curious about for some time.
+I was particularly looking forward to docking in Harvest Caye because I’d been curious about Belize for some time.

 The other three ports were Roatan, Honduras, which we were also curious about; Costa Maya on Mexico’s Yucatan Peninsula; and Cozumel, an island off Cancun.

 Below I’ll tell you what we found to do in Belize with a tween.
 And I offer tips for getting around Norwegian so you and your kids can have a genuine taste of this awesome Caribbean country if you want it.

 Making the Most NCL’s Belize Port Day With Kids

 Reaching the Real Belize

 In Belize NCL docks in Harvest Caye, a recently completed private island that is its pride and joy and the reason many people choose this cruise.